 Bear Gulch in central Montana is a treasure trove of ancient art, displaying more than 4,000 pictographs and petroglyphs that date back as early as 1000.
 The 100-foot rock face has the largest known collection of Plains Indian rock art.
 The drawings depict different scenes from everyday life, such as warriors with shields and clubs and animals like elk and bison.

-These snapshots of tribal life are joined by marks of graffiti made by American pioneers in the 1800s; travelers heading west on the wagon trail that once hugged the gulch carved their names into the rock face here.
+These snapshots of tribal life are joined by marks of graffiti made by white settlers in the 1800s; travelers heading west on the wagon trail that once hugged the gulch carved their names into the rock face here.
 The collection provides a unique juxtaposition of ancient and recent history.